Contrast-Security-OSS/docs/content/admin/org_settings/ScoreSettings.md

 * **Custom Code-Only Scoring** ignores library score when calculating the overall application score.
 You have the option to select specific languages, as shown.

 ## Library Score
-This determines how applications are scored in Contrast.
+There are two ways to determine how libraries are scored in Contrast:

-* **Default Scoring** uses an algorithm that includes vulnerabilities as well as the age and versioning of a library
+* **Default Scoring** uses an algorithm that includes vulnerabilities as well as the age and versioning of a library.
-* **Vulnerability-Only Scoring** bases scoring solely on vulnerabilities present in the library
+* **Vulnerability-Only Scoring** bases scoring solely on vulnerabilities present in the library.

 <a href="assets/images/Library_Score_Settings.png" rel="lightbox" title="Score Settings"><img class="thumbnail" src="assets/images/Library_Score_Settings.png"/></a>